Matabeleland

 Matabeleland is a region located in southwestern Zimbabwe that is divided into three provinces: Matabeleland North, Bulawayo, and Matabeleland South.
 These provinces are in the west and south-west of Zimbabwe, between the Limpopo and Zambezi rivers and are further separated from Midlands by the Shangani River in central Zimbabwe.
-The region is named after its inhabitants, the Ndebele people who were called "Amatabele" (people with long shields – Mzilikazi 's group of people who were escaping the Mfecani wars).
+The region is named after its inhabitants, the Ndebele people who were called "Amatabele" (people with long shields – Mzilikazi's group of people who were escaping the Mfecani wars).
 Other ethnic groups who inhabit parts of Matabeleland include the Tonga, Bakalanga, Venda, Nambya, Khoisan, Xhosa, Sotho, Tswana, and Tsonga.

-The capital and largest city is Bulawayo, other notable towns are Plumtree, Victoria Falls, Beitbridge, Lupane, Esigodini, Hwange Gwanda and Maphisa.
+The capital and largest city is Bulawayo.
+Other notable towns are Plumtree, Victoria Falls, Beitbridge, Lupane, Esigodini, Hwange Gwanda and Maphisa.
 The land is fertile but semi arid.
 This area has coal and gold deposits.
 Industries include gold and other mineral mines, and engineering.
 There has been a decline in the industries in this region as water is in short supply due to scarce rainfall.
-Promises by the government to draw water for the region through the Matabeleland Zambezi Water Project have not been carried out, continuing water shortages.
+Promises by the government to draw water for the region through the Matabeleland Zambezi Water Project have not been fulfilled, resulting in continuing water shortages.